sleeprite/rudis/docs/src/docs/guides/introduce.md

 ---
-title: Getting started
+title: Introduce
 titleTemplate: Guides
 description: Essential information to help you get set up with Tachiyomi.
 ---

-# Getting started
+# Introduce

-Essential information to help you get set up with Tachiyomi.
+Essential information to help you get set up with Rudis.

 ## Installation guide